Linuxfabrik/monitoring-plugins/matomo-reporting/README.md

-# Check "nextcloud-version" - Overview
+# Check "matomo-reporting" - Overview

 This plugin lets you check the most common analytics values from Matomo, for one website and for any given date and period.